 This page provides links to various EHE groups and sites giving information about research into home education.
 UK ones are listed first, followed by American sources.

-Please note this document may be updated from time to time.
+Note: this document will be updated from time to time.

 Simone de Hoogh’s article “Home Education: A successful educational experiment?” is useful for those looking for a brief overview.
 It was initially published in the Mensa Research Journal, Vol. 38, no. 3, Fall 2007, p.
 35–39.
 It references, but does not link to, multiple research articles.